"Emmanuel contributed impeccable musicianship and masterful comic timing. Franco's charismatic personality connected strongly with the audience"

 Mexican baritone Emmanuel Franco has been celebrated as a young complete artist, with outstanding acting skills and a splendid bright voice.

-Last season, he made his debut in Spain as Belcore in L’Elisir d’Amore with Fundación Baluarte - AGAO in Pamplona, with the Orquesta Sinfónica de Navarra, under the baton of Matteo Beltrami.
+In Pamplona, Spain he performed as Belcore in L’Elisir d’Amore with Fundación Baluarte and AGAO, with the Orquesta Sinfónica de Navarra, under the baton of Matteo Beltrami.

 He also made his German debut at the Badisches Staatstheater Karlsruhe, performing Il Conte in Le Nozze di Figaro, with the Badische Staatskapelle orchestra with Joana Mallwitz.